madhurabindu/tdd_sample/vitals_alert/README.md

 Step 1:
 1. Write the smallest possible failing test to assert the input PatientID is returned in output.
 1. Write the minimum amount of code that'll make it pass.
-1. Test with different input texts
+1. Test with different input
 1. Refactor any assumptions, continue to pass this test.
 Do not add any code without a corresponding test.

 Step 2:
 1. Write the smallest possible failing test: give input `SPO2: 90`. assert criticality to  be `High`.
 1. Write the minimum amount of code that'll make it pass.
-1. Test with different input texts
+1. Test with different input
 1. Refactor any assumptions, continue to pass this test.
 Do not add any code without a corresponding test.

 Step 3:
 1. Write the smallest possible failing test: give input `SPO2: 90`. assert indication to be `inadequate oxygenation of the blood`.
 1. Write the minimum amount of code that'll make it pass.
-1. Test with different input texts
+1. Test with different input
 1. Refactor any assumptions, continue to pass this test.
 Do not add any code without a corresponding test.

 Step 4:
 1. Write the smallest possible failing test: give input `SPO2: 90`. assert assessment to be `severe infections, heatstroke, hypothermia, or other serious underlying medical conditions.`.
 1. Write the minimum amount of code that'll make it pass.
-1. Test with different input texts
+1. Test with different input
 1. Refactor any assumptions, continue to pass this test.
 Do not add any code without a corresponding test.

 Repeat the above set of tasks to all data in the table above.